David Berenbaum

 David Berenbaum is an American screenwriter whose credits include the films Elf (2003), The Haunted Mansion (2003), Zoom (2006), The Spiderwick Chronicles (2008), and Strange Magic (2015).

 Biography

 Berenbaum was born in Philadelphia, Pennsylvania and is a graduate of the Tisch School of the Arts.

-He was hired to write a sequel to Mrs. Doubtfire, however following Robin Williams's death in 2014 the film was cancelled.
+He was hired to write a sequel to Mrs. Doubtfire however the film's production was cancelled following Robin Williams's 2014 suicide.